Remillardj/Vervain/README.md

 - **Real-time Detection**: Scan emails for suspicious domain variations
 - **Chrome Extension**: Seamlessly integrates with Gmail and other email services

+## What technologies are used for this project?

+This project is built with:

+- Vite
+- TypeScript
+- React
+- shadcn-ui
+- Tailwind CSS
+- Chrome Extension APIs

+## How to build
+In the parent directory run `npm run build`.
+In Chrome you can load in an unpacked extension by navigating to the `dist/` and open it up.

 ## CSV Import

 Vervain supports bulk importing of contacts and domains via CSV files: